Assem-ElQersh/PBL/README.md

 ### Results and Performance

-- **Accuracy:** Achieved high training and test accuracies, demonstrating the effectiveness of the model.
+- **Accuracy:** Achieved high training and test accuracies, demonstrating the model's effectiveness.
 - **User Interface:** Developed a user-friendly web interface to interact with the model and provide real-time translations.

 ### Challenges and Solutions